| Surgery

 epilepsy surgery include presence of a psychiatric disorder and

+progressive neurodegenerative disorder.
 The presurgical evaluation should be able to

 provide details on the patient’s current neuropsycholgical status,